bewuethr/advent-of-code/README.md

 # advent_of_code
 Advent of Code 2015

 My solutions to [Advent of Code 2015](http://adventofcode.com/).
-I'm starting out with Bash, but might switch to something more advanced if things get tricky.
+I started out with Bash, but added some Perl to the mix when Bash just took too long.